Toniiiio/sivis/README.md

 - switching to oo
 - removing major bugs

-If you are interested to learn more, need help with the setup or get involved, feel free to write me: andreas.liebrand@hof.uni-frankfurt.de.
+If you are interested to learn more, need help with the setup or get involved, feel free to write me on linkedin.
 Any message is welcome!

 ## Installation